MaestSi/ONToHap/README.md

 # ONToHap

-**ONToHap** is a ONT-based pipeline for performing haplotype phasing and for evaluating haplotype phasing accuracy for amplicon data, supporting multiple aligners and phasers.
+**ONToHap** is an ONT-based pipeline for performing haplotype phasing and for evaluating haplotype phasing accuracy for amplicon data, supporting multiple aligners and phasers.
 It currently supports aligners _BWA_ and _Minimap2_, and phasers _WhatsHap_, _Hapchat_ and _HapCUT2_.

 ## Getting started